evermind/docker-froxlor/README.md

 * Deploy using the helm chart
 * The admin interface will be available on port 8088 (without SSL!).
 It can be used for initial setup and can later be used as emergency admin access

+## Password restrictions

+Due to a certain shell logic no special characters may be used!
+Only use longer alpha-numeric passwords - the longer the better.

 ## Pipework setup